hudochenkov/stylelint-order/rules/properties-order/README.md

 * unprefixed property names
 * group objects with these properties:
 	* `properties` (array of strings): The properties in this group.
-	* `emptyLineBefore: "always" | "never" | "threshold": If `always`, this group must be separated from other properties by an empty newline.
+	* `emptyLineBefore: "always" | "never" | "threshold"`: If `always`, this group must be separated from other properties by an empty newline.
 If emptyLineBefore is `never`, the group must have no empty lines separating it from other properties.
 By default this property isn't set.

 		Rule will check empty lines between properties _only_.
 However, shared-line comments ignored by rule.
 Shared-line comment is a comment on the same line as declaration before this comment.